-At Coppersmith Brockelman, our health care practice is nationally recognized.
+The Coppersmith Brockelman health care practice is nationally recognized.
 Our firm’s team is highly experienced in navigating the complex business, regulatory and operational issues facing health care providers and institutions, health plans, and the businesses serving them.

 Our lawyers have worked extensively with a wide range of health care clients on a broad variety of Big Data issues, including:

-We routinely provide counsel to academic medical centers and hospital systems seeking to establish biobanking programs.
+We routinely provide counsel to academic medical centers, hospital systems, and research companies related to biobanking and the use of biospecimens for research.
 Our counsel includes:

 Our lawyers have worked extensively with a wide range of health care clients – academic medical centers, hospitals, and clinics – on a broad variety of issues related to clinical research, including: